 South Coast Wine Train Tour

-This is the trip I haven’t done but am most keen to try out.
+This is a trip I haven’t done but am most keen to try out.
 Beyond the Vines Wine Tours offer tours from either Adelaide or Mount Barker that include a train leg on one of the SteamRanger trains from Mount Barker to Strathalbyn.
 Later in the tour you meet the train again in Goolwa for the return journey back to Mount Barker.
 During winter it is usually a steam engine, but in summer it is more likely to be a diesel.
 The tour includes visits to local towns, two wineries, a craft brewery, a two-course lunch and all transfers.
 There is also a premium version of the tour that includes a three course lunch and visits to five wineries.
 The run on various Sundays throughout the year – check below for the dates.

 The Ghan/The Indian-Pacific